Compare Taupo Car Rental Deals

 At Taupo Airport all the car rental companies we offer have check-in counters in the terminal.
-So there's no requirement for you to waste time waiting for shuttle transfers to off-airport depots.
+The exception is Ezi Rentals whose depot is just a 3 minute walk from the terminal.

 One of the key reasons for renting a car when you’re visiting Taupo is the freedom and flexibility it offers.

 With a rental car you’re free to explore at your own pace and on your schedule — not someone else’s.

 Taupo Airport is located just eight kilometres from the centre of Taupo.
 Apart from renting a car, you can get into town by a shuttle service which meets each scheduled flight.
 Taxis fares are $20-$40, depending on traffic and exclude a $5 airport fee.